greetgo/greetgo.depinject/doc_eng/fast_start.md

 ### Example project description

 The file `HelloWorldTest.java` contains a test that connects ` HelloWorld` bin using the depinject library and uses it.
-In addition, if we go into the file `HelloWorld.java`, we will see that it uses` Hello ' and `World` classes, and it also gets access to them using depinject.
+In addition, if we go into the file `HelloWorld.java`, we will see that it uses `Hello` and `World` classes, and it also gets access to them using depinject.

 As you can see everything works.